m-abdelgawad/clean-uipath-project-template/README.md

 * Organization Department: Technology

 ### Description
-I created this clean structure for my UiPath projects.
+A UiPath project that has a clean structure to serve as my base template for future projects.
 I pre-included the packages that I use, such as UiPath.Python.Activities and UiPath.WebAPI.Activities.
 I also added these packages with the same version numbers